miguelmarcondesf/activerecord-tenanted/GUIDE.md

 - [ ] I need a use case here around mail routing before I tackle it

+## Console

+Documentation outline:

+- explain the concept of a "default tenant"
+- explain usage of the `ARTENANT` environment variable to control startup

 ## Known Issues

 ### LOW